 - Media Foundation data: This is more technical.
 It relates to licenses and keys used for playing media content in Edge.
 Clearing this usually requires restarting the browser.

-Clearing browser history in Microsoft Edge offers several options.
-Users can select "Browsing history," "Cookies and other site data," and "Cached images and files" for removal.
-To retain saved passwords or auto-filled form data, users must ensure these specific categories are not selected before initiating the clear process.
+Clearing browser history in Microsoft Edge offers several choices.
+Selecting "Browsing history," "Cookies and other site data," and "Cached images and files" targets them for removal.
+Retaining saved passwords or auto-filled form data requires leaving those specific categories unchecked before initiating the clear process.

 Step 5The Final Click - "Clear now"

 Clearing browser history in Microsoft Edge permanently removes the data.
-There is no undo option for this action.
-If you accidentally delete important history, you may need to re-enter websites or rely on a previous backup.
+No undo option exists for this action.
+Accidental deletion of important history requires manual website re-entry or relying on a previous backup.

 Reference: